Malik-Shah I: Campaign in Herat

-Campaign of Marwanids
+Campaign against the Marwanids

 The mistreatment of Muslims in Marwanid-held lands and Fakhr al-Dawla's persuasion of Sultan Malik-Shah to launch an expedition into the region led to the Seljuk Empire's campaign against the Marwanids, a vassal of the Seljuk Empire.
 The Seljuk army sent by Sultan Malik-Shah to the region first successfully attacked the headquarters of Sharaf al-Dawla Muslim, the ruler of Mosul and a vassal of the Seljuk Empire who had come to support the Marwanids.
 Sharaf al-Dawla Muslim and the Marwanid Mansur escaped this attack and fled to Diyarbakır.
 After their escape, their remaining soldiers escaped without much resistance, but some were captured by the Seljuk forces.
 Taking advantage of the internal turmoil within the Seljuk army, Sharaf al-Dawla Muslim reached an agreement with Artuk Bey and went to Raqqa.
 The Seljuk army then laid siege to Meyyafarikin and Diyarbakır.
 The Seljuks captured all the lands belonging to the Marwanids, especially Diyarbakır, Meyyafarikin, Ahlat, Cizre, Bitlis, Siirt, Erzen, and Hasankeyf.

-Campaign of Uqaylid
+Campaign against the Uqaylid

 Sultan Malik-Shah was enraged by Sharaf al-Dawla Muslim's support for the Marwanids.
 He granted his lands to Fakhr al-Dawla's son, Amid al-Dawla.
 Malik-Shah launched a campaign against the Uqaylids to seize Sharaf al-Dawla Muslim's lands.
 The Seljuks captured Mosul.
 Sharaf ud-Dawla Muslim asked for forgiveness from Malik-Shah.
 Meanwhile, the rebellion of Malik-Shah's brother, Tekish, led Malik-Shah to pardon him and return his former territories.
 Sharaf al-Dawla later formed an alliance against Malik-Shah with Artuk Bey, Tutush, and the Fatimids, but this alliance initiative failed and disintegrated after Sharaf al-Dawla lost a battle with Suleiman Shah and was killed.

-Campaign of Khorasan (1086)
+Campaign in Khorasan (1086)

 The governor of Khorasan, Shihab al-Din Tekish, took advantage of Sultan Malik-Shah’s being in Mosul due to the campaign against the Marwanids and rebelled.
 Tekish occupied the cities of Merv and Sarakhs and laid siege to Nishapur.
 Later, when he received news that Nizam al-Mulk was coming with an army, he lifted the siege and retreated.
 Malik-Shah went on a campaign against Khorasan in 1086.
 Malik-Shah laid siege to the castle of Venec where Tekish was located.
 Tekish, who was captured alive, had his eyes gouged out and was imprisoned.